FAQ for Parents/ Carers

 What content will there be on the iPads?

-Each iPad will contain a suite of core education apps specifically selected for the needs of each learner.
+Each iPad contains a suite of core education apps specifically selected for the needs of each learner.
 A fully managed dedicated app store will also allow your child and their teachers to download apps that have been pre-approved for use.

 Can my child access the internet on the iPad?

-iPads issued will allow your child to access the internet, however, inappropriate sites will be blocked in school by our firewall to prevent your child from accessing them.
-In addition, social media websites and apps that could facilitate cyberbullying will be blocked too.
+The iPads that have been issued allow your child to access the internet, however, inappropriate sites have been blocked in school by our firewall to prevent your child from accessing them.
+In addition, social media websites and apps that could facilitate cyberbullying have been blocked too.
 Teachers will also encourage the safe use of technology while in class or at home.

 Are photos or videos allowed to be taken on the iPad?

-Your child’s iPad will have a built-in camera, but they must only use it to support their learning.
+Your child’s iPad has a built-in camera, but they must only use it to support their learning.
 Your child must never record or take a photo of anyone without their clear and explicit permission.

 What happens if the iPad is damaged, lost or stolen?